pual/couchbase-mobile-portal/md-docs/ready/installation/android.md

 |:------------|:----|:----------|:-------|:-------|:--------|:-----|
 | Yes         | Yes | Yes       | Yes    | Yes    | No      | No   |

+## Optional packages

+The SDK contains other dependencies that are optional.
+Here's what each one does:

+- **couchbase-lite-java-listener:** To access the database through HTTP (often used for hybrid development and peer-to-peer sync).
+Add it to your Android Studio project using Gradle.

+    ```groovy
+    compile 'com.couchbase.lite:couchbase-lite-java-listener:+'
+    ```

+    > **Note:** Android emulators run as separate VMs with a different network interface.
+You can use the `adb forward tcp:5984 tcp:5984` command to access the Listener running on the Android emulator from the host machine.

+- **couchbase-lite-android-forestdb:** To use the ForestDB storage type.

+    ```groovy
+    compile 'com.couchbase.lite:couchbase-lite-android-forestdb:+'
+    ```

+- **couchbase-lite-android-sqlcipher:** To enable encryption on SQLite databases.

+    ```groovy
+    compile 'com.couchbase.lite:couchbase-lite-android-sqlcipher:+'
+    ```

 ## Getting Started

 Create a new project in Android Studio.